21 Content Marketing Tools for Smart SaaS Marketers

 8. Tomato Timer

 This is not a Content Marketing tool per se, but it’s helped me so much I thought I should spread the love.
 I use timeboxing when researching Content ideas (it’s easy to wander off when looking for inspiration, especially on social media) and in the actual process of content production.
 Another great use of the timer is to sit down for a single timebox and deal with with a combination of small, petty tasks which distract you throughout the day.
+To make sure that you're always working on the right tasks, you should define your goals using for example a SMART goals template.

 Although I do not follow the rules of the Pomodoro technique, I find the idea of timeboxing very helpful.
 Check out the Pomodoro method and decide if it’s something you’d like to try out for yourself: http://pomodorotechnique.com